 - All the other ingredients make GREAT leftovers!
 I almost always make a double batch of coleslaw and prep extra toppings so we can have tacos (or quesadillas) another night of the week.

-- Slow Cooker Chicken Fajitas or TBD are great options for a nearly hands-free dinner!
+- Slow Cooker Chicken Fajitas are a great option for a nearly hands-free dinner!

 - Adjust the level of heat by increasing or decreasing the cayenne pepper.